Managing Volatility in a Way That Matters

 - By currency, with sensitivity to stability versus volatility

-- By market cap, with meaningful portions devoted to small-, mid-, and large-cap stocks
+- By market cap, with a significant portion devoted to small-, mid-, and large-cap stocks

 - By geography, see the top ten countries under the portfolio tab above